 Visit the Project ADVANCE page on the Disability Services website for more information, including dates and how to apply.
 Parents or other support persons who have a child taking part in Project ADVANCE can attend a one-day "parent orientation" designed to address parental concerns relating to the transition to post-secondary studies for students with disabilities (this orientation takes place on the first day of the program).

-As part of the Project ADVANCE initiative, LDS offers transition programs to parents and service providers.
-Our Service Provider Workshop provides information to educators, counselors and psychological services about the transition to post-secondary studies for students with disabilities.
+As part of the Project ADVANCE initiative, LDS offers a number of transition programs to parents and service providers.
+Visit our Transition Programs page to learn more.